dataworkz-dev/dataworkz-eval/README.md

 The result is available at: data/apple10k_evaluation_result.csv

 ## Prompt used for LLM-as-a-Judge
-We use the following prompt for generating metrics:
+We use the following prompt for generating metrics.
-This prompt uses the prompt template present [here](https://smith.langchain.com/hub/wfh/proposal-indexing?organizationId=97591f89-2916-48d3-804e-20cab23f91aa).
+To build the prompt we utilize the prompt template present [here](https://smith.langchain.com/hub/wfh/proposal-indexing?organizationId=97591f89-2916-48d3-804e-20cab23f91aa).

 ```python
 prompt =    """